eikster-dk/gh-worktree/README.md

 # gh-worktree
-A github cli extension with helper methods for git worktree related tasks.
+A github cli extension with an opinionated way of working with git worktree related tasks.

 # Installation
 ```